What’s on

 Bible study

-Our Bible study group meets weekly in person on Wednesdays at noon in the Lady Chapel to study and discuss the Bible and its teachings from both the historical and contemporary perspective and is open to all.
+Our Bible study group meets weekly in person on Wednesdays at 11am in the Parish Hall to study and discuss the Bible and its teachings from both the historical and contemporary perspective and is open to all.

 You can find the weekly Bible readings in The Messenger for your reference.